nais/doc/content/alerts/README.md

 Notifying a user group on the other hand is a bit more complicated.
 The user group `@nais-vakt` is written `<!subteam^SB8KS4WAV|nais-vakt> in a Slack alert-message`, where `SB8KS4WAV` is the id for the specific user group, and `nais-vakt` is the name of the user group.

 You can find the id by right-clicking on the name in the user group list.
-The last part is the id.
+Where last part in the URL is the id.
 The URL will look something like the one below:
 ```
 https://nav-it.slack.com/usergroups/SB8KS4WAV
 ```